LamarBellard/world-bank-health-expenditure-dashboard/README.md

 This project analyzes World Bank health expenditure data to identify patterns across regions, income groups, countries, and time.
 Using Microsoft Excel, Power Query, and Power Pivot, I transformed raw World Bank data into a relational data model and developed an interactive dashboard to support exploratory analysis and data-driven decision making.

+Project Goals
+The goal of this project was to explore how healthcare investment varies globally and demonstrate the process of transforming publicly available data into actionable insights.

 Business Questions

 This project was designed to answer the following questions: